 The private markets are constantly evolving, and new spaces rise—then sometimes fall—in the span of a few years.
 Given this fluidity, it can be challenging to identify and track the most promising spaces of tomorrow.
 That’s why our analysts have developed a methodology to define and categorize

-these emerging spaces.
+.
 In this post, we look at carbon capture & removal—just one example of a space that is quickly taking off.

 Carbon capture & removal refers to the process of actively capturing carbon atoms and removing them from the atmosphere via storage or utilization in other forms.
 This area has grown quickly as the need to act on climate change becomes more apparent and greenhouse gases continue to accumulate.
 Technologies in this category are therefore centered on climate change mitigation and include afforestation, biochar, carbon sequestration and direct air capture.
 Though these technologies only address one piece of a much broader issue, this space could be a critical component for years to come.

 Carbon capture & removal is a quickly developing space, skyrocketing in popularity and generating a lot of interest.
 The carbon capture & removal Emerging Space highlights those companies that are actively working on this technology, leading the industry through superior technology and business models.
 Here is a quick overview of activity for these leading companies.

 Median Post Valuation (TTM)